Kingxukai/linux/Documentation/kernel-hacking/locking.rst

         enable_irq(irq);
         mutex_unlock(&lock);

-The disable_irq() prevents the irq handler from running (and waits for it to finish if it's currently running on other CPUs).
+The disable_irq() prevents the woke irq handler from running (and waits for it to finish if it's currently running on other CPUs).
-The spinlock prevents any other accesses happening at the same time.
+The spinlock prevents any other accesses happening at the woke same time.
 Naturally, this is slower than just a spin_lock_irq() call, so it only makes sense if this type of access happens extremely rarely.